plepe/OpenStreetBrowser/README.md

 * `state-get`: modules can add values into the current state.
 Parameters: `state`: an object, which can be modified by modules.
 * `state-apply`: when a state is applied to the app.
 Parameters: `state`: state which should be applied.
+* `show-details`: called when details are being displayed.
+Parameters: data (see properties in doc/TwigJS.md), category, dom, callback.